Where to go apple picking in Ontario 2023

 Cannamore Orchard

-Cannamore Orchard is located approximately 35 minutes southeast of Ottawa.
-From mid-August to the end of September, you can enjoy apple picking on the farm.
+Cannamore Orchard is located approximately 35 minutes southeast of Ottawa with an apple-picking season that runs from mid-August to the end of September.

-Half a dozen variety of apples are grown on the farm including the Spartan apple.
-A relative of the MacIntosh apple, the Spartan apple is sweet, firm and juicy and great for baking and juicing too.
+Half a dozen varieties of apples are grown on the farm including the Spartan apple.
+A relative of the MacIntosh, the Spartan is sweet, firm and juicy, so great for baking and juicing.

 Location: 1480 County Road 32, Crysler